 A: Irons have been infused with perimeter weights, larger club heads, and more offset to give golfers more help in the middle of their bags.
-These game-improvement shapes help players launch the golf ball higher, hit it further, and protect them as their strikes vary across the club face.
+These game-improvement irons feature players with higher golf ball launch, further hit, and protect as their strikes vary across the club face.

 Q: How do you clean golf irons?

 A: Irons should be cleaned after each shot, at the beginning or end of each round, and before they are stored for the off season.
 Clean the club face of each iron by using a club brush and warm water with dish soap.
 Wipe each grip and shaft with a dry towel and store your entire golf bag in a cool, dry temperature controlled room.